Public Health

 1

 PB HLTH W142 is for graduate students only.
-Alternatively, PB HLTH 141 Introduction to Biostatistics can be substituted for PB HLTH 142 for students Summer 2016 and prior.
+Alternatively, PB HLTH 141 Course Not Available can be substituted for PB HLTH 142 for students Summer 2016 and prior.

 2

-Elective Requirements - These courses listed below are approved examples.
+The courses listed below are approved examples.
 Our electives list grows during the academic year.
-Please see our website for the most up to date list at publichealth.berkeley.edu/undergraduate
+Please see our website for the most up-to-date list.

 10 Units of Electives

 4 out of 10 elective units must be Upper Division (courses numbered 100 and above).
 Courses may be selected from the list below.
 It is not required for students to choose a specific subject concentration.
 Any PB HLTH courses (excluding the DeCal, group study, and independent research courses) can also meet elective requirements.
-Graduate courses at the School of Public Health can also count towards elective units.
-Study abroad courses may be consiered.
+Graduate courses at Berkeley Public Health can also count towards elective units.
+Study abroad courses may be considered.

 Biostatistics